hantsy/jakartaee9-starter-boilerplate/docs/arq-payara.md

 ## Example Codes

 The [example codes](https://github.com/hantsy/jakartaee9-starter-boilerplate) are shared via my Github.
-There are 4 Maven profiles provided in the project *pom.xml* file for these 4 adapters.
+The Arquillian configuration for these 4 adapters are provided via 4 Maven profiles.

 ## Prerequisites